ithaka/constellate-python-basics/index.md

 * Python Basics 3

 ## Day 4 (September 15)
-We will show how to teach your own form of Python Basics at your institution.
+We will show how to teach your own form of Python Basics at your institution using GitHub.